Photon Paint I & II, Spectra Color (1987-1989)

 Haptic Controllers (2017 – current)

 Virtual Reality (VR) and Augmented Reality (AR) have progressed dramatically in the past 30 years.
-Today, we are able to wear a consumer head-mounted display and experience fantastic worlds, populated with rich geometry and beautifully realistically rendered virtual objects.
-3D audio plays sounds in our ears, as if they are generated by virtual sources in space and may adapt as we move around the space.
-However, whenever we try to reach our hand and touch any virtual object, the illusion will break it is only a mirage, and our hand will end up touching or grasping air.
+Today, we can wear a consumer head-mounted display and experience fantastic worlds populated with rich geometry and beautifully realistically rendered virtual objects.
+3D audio plays sound in our ears as if they are generated by virtual sources in space and may adapt as we move around the space.
+However, whenever we try to reach our hand and touch any virtual object, the illusion will break; it is only a mirage, and our hand will touch or grasp air.

-Compared to visual and audio rendering capabilities of consumer devices, their tactile offering is mostly limited to a simple buzz – a vibration feeling generated by an internal motor or an actuator, buried inside the controllers.
-Although there are much research works that aimed at rendering different tactile sensations, they have not managed to reach consumers.
-Reasons for that are many, laboratory prototypes such as exoskeletons, and other hand mounted devices may require a cumbersome procedure to fit to users, put them on or take them off.
-Many prototype devices can simulate only a specific sensation, such as texture, heat, weight that may not be general enough to attract users.
-Complex mechanics that involves a multitude of motors may render the device too expensive, too big or too fragile to be a consumer product.
+Unlike consumer devices’ visual and audio rendering capabilities, their tactile offering is mainly limited to a simple buzz – a vibration feeling generated by an internal motor or an actuator buried inside the controllers.
+Although many research works aim to render different tactile sensations, they have not reached consumers.
+Reasons for that are many; laboratory prototypes such as exoskeletons and other hand-mounted devices may require a cumbersome procedure to fit users, put them on, or take them off.
+Many prototype devices can simulate only a specific sensation, such as texture, heat, and weight, that may not be general enough to attract users.
+Complex mechanics involving many motors may render the device too expensive, big, or fragile to be a consumer product.

-We have been exploring a number of ways in which technology can generate a wide range of haptic sensations that may fit within held Virtual Reality controllers, not unlike the ones currently being used by consumers.
-Enabling users to touch and grasp virtual objects, feel the sliding of their fingertips on the surface of the objects and more.
-The ultimate goal: Allowing users to interact with the virtual digital world, in more natural ways than ever before.
+We have been exploring several ways in which technology can generate a wide range of haptic sensations that may fit within held Virtual Reality controllers, not unlike the ones currently being used by consumers.
+Enabling users to touch and grasp virtual objects, feel the sliding of their fingertips on the surface of the objects, and more.
+The ultimate goal is to allow users to interact with the virtual digital world more naturally than ever before.